Setting Personal Boundaries

 understanding attachment in marriage

-Relationship help: Understanding attachment in marriage
+Relationship help: Understanding attachment in relationships

 Much of our current understanding of what goes wrong in adult relationships is grounded in the research on attachment.
 For several decades now, psychologists, therapists and educators have understood the bond between children and their primary attachment figures ― usually their mothers.
 You can read more about this here.
 Recently, therapists and researchers have realized that attachment does not end in childhood.
 In fact, being secure in our relationships is, or at least feels like, a matter of survival.
 There is a growing understanding of the role of attachment in marriage and romantic relationships.